Types of court-issued protective orders

 A sheriff or another qualified person must serve the abuser with a copy of the order.
 After the abuser receives it he has 30 days to ask for a hearing, which must be held within 21 days of that request (5 days if a child is involved).
 The judge may change or cancel the order based on information received at the hearing.
 Changes in custody or visitation rights may be requested at any time while the order is in effect.

-Police must enforce FAPA orders.
+Local and state law enforcement officers are required to enforce the terms and conditions of all FAPA orders.
 An abuser who violates a FAPA order can be jailed for up to six months and fined up to $300.

 If a victim and an abuser later divorce, and the provisions of the divorce decree are different from the provisions of the FAPA order, the divorce decree will take precedence.It is important to remember that a FAPA order does not guarantee safety.
 If you are a victim of domestic violence contact an advocate to make a safety plan.